paulo-cardoso71/truestory-backend-assignment/README.md

 3. DELETE /api/Products/{id}
 Delete a product by ID.

-🧪 Validation and Error Handling:
+## 🧪 Validation and Error Handling

 name is required for POST requests